Beth Burns: Career

 Burns played college basketball at Ohio Wesleyan from 1975 to 1979.
 From 1979 to 1981, while completing her master's degree in physical education, Burns served as a graduate assistant at Ohio State.
 Burns then was an assistant coach at East Carolina from 1981 to 1983, Colorado from 1983 to 1988, and NC State from 1988 to 1989.

 Burns's first tenure as women's basketball head coach at San Diego State was from 1989 to 1997.
 During these eight seasons, San Diego State appeared in the 1994, 1995, and 1997 NCAA Tournaments, and Burns won Western Athletic Conference Coach of the Year honors in those years as well.

 From 1997 to 2002, she served as the head women's basketball coach at Ohio State.
 Her teams went 81-65 during her tenure, and Ohio State won the 2001 Women's National Invitation Tournament.
 On March 4, 2002, Ohio State declined to renew Burns's contract, which expired after a 14–15 season in 2001–02.

 Burns founded BBHoops, a fitness and basketball instruction business in San Diego, after leaving Ohio State.
 In 2004, Burns joined Tara VanDerveer's staff at Stanford as strength and conditioning coach.

 On April 8, 2005, Burns began her second tenure as head coach at San Diego State.
 San Diego State formally signed Burns to a five-year contract on August 30, 2005.
 Inheriting a team that went 8–20, Burns went 3–24 in her first season back in 2005–06, but her teams improved to 12–16 and 18–13 over the next two seasons.

 In the 2009 NCAA Women's Tournament, San Diego State was a 10 seed and advanced to the second round.
-During the 2009-10 season Burns led San Diego State to a 22-10 overall records and a 10-6 record in the Mountain West Conference (MWC), as well as the MWC Tournament Title.
-That season the team was an 11 seed in the NCAA Women's Tournament with an opening round match-up versus the sixth-seeded Texas Lady Longhorns, with San Diego State winning 74-63.
+During the 2009–10 season Burns led San Diego State to a 22–10 overall record and a 10–6 record in the Mountain West Conference (MWC), as well as the MWC Tournament Title.
+That season the team was an 11 seed in the NCAA Women's Tournament with an opening round match-up versus the sixth-seeded Texas Lady Longhorns, with San Diego State winning 74–63.

 Eight months after signing a five-year contract, Burns resigned on April 16, 2013.

 In 2014, Burns joined USC as associate head coach under Cynthia Cooper-Dyke.

 After three seasons at USC, Burns joined Louisville as assistant strength and conditioning coach.